The Beauty of Stains

 Please leave a comment with your memory, the type of cloth that it refers to and your name if you want it on the piece.
 If you use the form below, your comment will be emailed to me and won’t appear on the website, but if you use the comments thing below then it will be here for all to see.
 Either is fine – and thank you!

-5 thoughts on “The Beauty of Stains
+5 responses to “The Beauty of Stains”

 1. What an amazing idea.
 I love the though of all these stories woven into actual fabric as the fabrics of so many lives are woven together.
 Stains and rips, just like scars, do have stories.
 I can’t wait to hear more about the exhibit as it unfolds.